McGeaverBeaver/VantageCamLive/README.md

 | `DAY_START_HOUR` | `6` | Hour (0-23) when Day mode begins. |
 | `DAY_END_HOUR` | `20` | Hour (0-23) when Night mode begins. |
 | `OVERLAYAD_ROTATE_TIMER` | `30` | How many seconds each Top-Left ad displays. |

 ---

 ### 🎛️ Audio Control API

-You can mute or unmute the YouTube stream remotely.
+You can mute or unmute the YouTube stream remotely (e.g., via Home Assistant or a Stream Deck).
 If you set an `AUDIO_API_KEY`, you must provide it in the header.

 | Action | Command Example (with API Key) |
 | :--- | :--- |